cfillion/reapack-index/README.md

 ### Version Tags

 These tags are specific to a single package version.
-You may still edit them after a release by passing the `--amend` option to the indexer.
+You may still edit them after a release by running the indexer with the `--amend` option.

 **@changelog**